goreleaser/goreleaser/www/docs/cmd/goreleaser_build.md

       --single-target      Builds only for current GOOS and GOARCH --skip-post-hooks    Skips all post-build hooks
       --skip-validate      Skips several sanity checks
-      --snapshot           Generate an unversioned snapshot build, skipping all validations and without publishing any artifacts
-      --timeout duration   Timeout to the entire build process (default 30m0s)
+      --snapshot           Generate an unversioned snapshot build, skipping all validations --timeout duration   Timeout to the entire build process (default 30m0s)
 ```